oravus/vpr-workshop/index.md

 ### Call for Submissions

-We invite you to submit high-quality research papers aligned with the theme of our workshop.
+We invite you to submit high-quality extended abstracts, aligned with the theme of our workshop.
+Also, see [competition](https://tinyurl.com/Localization2023#competition) and [financial support](https://tinyurl.com/Localization2023#support-for-under-represented-researchers).

 #### Scope of Potential Research Contributions